Tim2190/archive/README.md

    ```

 Each run processes up to 500 files (configurable with `--limit`) and appends
 rows to the CSV.
+For every document only one meaningful table row longer than
-The resulting file has three columns: `source_id`, `date`
+100 characters is kept.
+The resulting CSV has three columns: `source_id`,
-and `description`.
-A log file `process.log` lists processed files and any
+`date` and `description`.
+A log file `process.log` lists processed files and
-errors.
+any errors.

 ### Web interface